What Is Malware?

 An adware attack is what it sounds like – software connected to advertisements.
 Adware has programs designed to display adverts on your smartphone and computer.
 It redirects your search requests to ad sites and collects data about you.

 Usually, there is no uninstall option for adware, which means they’re hard to remove.
-Adware can be so sophisticated at times that certain antivirus solutions aren’t always able to determine whether a certain adware program is, or isn’t a threat.
+Adware can be so sophisticated at times that certain antivirus solutions aren’t always able to detect them.

 Botnets